ec-europa/toolkit/docs/configuring-project.md

 If there is a need to customize certain build targets you can override them by placing a [build.project.xml] file in the root of your project.
 Then it is just a matter of re-using the name of the target you wish to alter and place your custom logic there.

-> Note: overriding buiild targets can have unexpected results of your
-> project is running on a CI provider that has pipelines especially
-> designed for toolkit builds.
+Beware, overriding buiild targets can have unexpected results if your project is running on a CI provider that has pipelines especially constructed for toolkit builds.

 ### composer.json